nklabs/libnklabs/target/README.md

 of their development boards.
 Their Makefile has been modified to include libnklabs and an example application.
 To build any of these examples:

-Connect USB cable between computer and target board, then:
+Connect USB cable between computer and target development board, then:

 	cd target/nucleo-f103rb